Where Are They Now? Blackburn Rovers 1991-92 Division Two play-off winners

 21. Peter Baah: Winger is now a coach at Indiana Fire Juniors in the United States.

 22. Scott Sellers: Midfielder, twice a member of the PFA Team of the Year.
-Now coaches Wolves under-23s.
+Now coaches under-23s.

 23. Tony Parkes: The former midfielder is still employed at Ewood Park on the scouting staff.